xpqz/dyalog-docs/object-reference/docs/a-z/sipresize.md

 **Description**

 **SIPResize applies only to PocketAPL.
-In versions of Dyalog APL for other platforms, it has no effect.**
+In versions of Dyalog for other platforms, it has no effect.**

 This is a Boolean property that specifies the behaviour of a Form when the Input Panel is raised or lowered.